 Does the Honeysuckle Hills wedding venue close in the event of snow?

-No. Regina and Sierra live only three miles from the venue, and can walk down or drive their jeep or Polaris Razor if necessary.
-Regina has even been known to stay on property during snow events to ensure that couples are still able to be married on the day of their choice.
+No. I live only three miles from the venue, and can walk down or drive my Jeep.
+I have even been known to stay on property during snow events to ensure that couples are still able to be married on the day of their choice.

 Will my vehicle be able to make it on snow covered roads to the venue?